 “I really spend a lot of time making sure the ingredients don’t only work texturally or visually, but also on the whole combination – the flavours, the texture, the visual approach, the sense of proportions, the sense of balance,” Gilmore told us.

-Chef Gilmore calls his cuisine ‘nature based’ and while that may come across as elementary, the chef’s roots are in, well, making seeds take root.
+Chef Peter Gilmore calls his cuisine ‘nature based’ and while that may come across as elementary, the chef’s roots are in, well, making seeds take root.

 “When everyone was into molecular food I turned my back on it and said, no, I want to look towards the garden, towards nature,” Gilmore explained.